Framework

 Methodological Status of the Framework

-The economic framework developed here currently satisfies Gate A: it provides a coherent structural explanation of capitalist economic dynamics grounded in the reproduction of labour and the mediation of production through prices.
+Under Constraint-First Material Ontology, explanatory frameworks earn ontological commitment only insofar as they generate discriminating consequences under constraint.
+The economic framework developed here currently satisfies Gate A insofar as it provides a coherent structural explanation of capitalist economic dynamics grounded in the reproduction of labour and the mediation of production through prices.

-If the theory is broadly correct, several macroeconomic patterns should tend to appear in capitalist economies:
+Whether it satisfies Gate B depends on empirical investigation.
+If the theory is broadly correct, several macroeconomic patterns should tend to recur across capitalist economies under comparable constraint conditions:

 - Persistent divergence between productivity and wages